Raimon de Miraval

 Of Raimon's works 45 remain, of which 22 have melodies: one of the highest survival rates among troubadours.
 Most of these works are of the trobar leu style.
 Raimon addressed many works to one named "Pastoret", but the identification of this person has been problematic, though he is usually identified as Raymond Roger Trencavel.
 Raimon was admired by contemporaries and by most poets of later generations and he is famous for his handling of the subject of courtly love.
 Raimon represents a move away from the traditional cansos celebrating the jois d'amor ("joys of love") or amor de lonh ("love from afar"), but rather emphasizing courtliness, honor, and reputation.
 The highest virtue is faithfulness, but this hinges on courtliness (pretz e valor).
+He conceived of the relationship between the troubadour and his lady as a reciprocal partnership, in which she would offer protection and possibly favor while he fostered her social worth by all means possible.